Ph.D., Queen's University

 M.A., University of Toronto

-- Whitford.
-Dyuers Holy Instrucyons and Teachynges Very Necessary for the Helth of Mannes Soule.
-Eds.
-Brandon Alakas and Stephanie Morley.
-Liverpool: Liverpool UP.
-(In preparation)
+- Editor.
+Richard Whitford's Dyuers Holy Instrucyons and Teachynges Very Necessary for the Helth of Mannes Soule.
+Liverpool: Liverpool UP (forthcoming)

 - "Scrupulosity and Heresy: William Bonde’s Reply to Evangelical views of Christian Freedom and Salvation in The Directory of Conscience."
 Continuity and Change.
 Papers from the Birgitta Conference at Dartington 2015.
 Eds Elin Andersson, Claes Gejrot, Eddie Jones and Mia Åkestam.
 Kungl.
 Vitterhets historie och antikvitetsakademien.
-Konferenser 94 (Stockholm, forthcoming).
+Konferenser 94, 2017, 251-267.

 - "The very healthy food of monastic life’: John Whethamstede, Monastic Identity, and the Legacy of Claustral Reading."
 The American Benedictine Review 66.3 (2015): 303-24.